-Section 6: Contracts with a value of less than £5,000
+Section 6: Contracts with a value of less than £15,000

-17. Contracts with a value of less than £5,000
+15. Contracts with a value of less than £15,000

-When awarding a contract with a value of less than £5,000 the Officer must:
+When awarding a contract with a value of less than £15,000 the Officer must:

-- (a) use one of the procurement routes set out in Standing Order 13; or - (b) with the prior written approval to tender of the relevant C h i e f O f f i c e r , obtain 1 written tender or quotation from a reputable Local Supplier where the Officer can demonstrate sufficient knowledge of the market to be reasonably certain that such an approach would elicit submissions representing Best Value.
-The quotation MUST be from a local supplier unless there are mitigating circumstances.
-If a local supplier is not used, the officer must provide evidence as to the lack of availability of a suitable supplier locally to carry out the requirements of the contract, or demonstrate how use of the local supplier would not offer Best Value to the Council.
+- (a) use one of the procurement routes set out in Standing Order 13; or - (b) with the prior written approval to tender of the relevant Executive Director, obtain 2 written tenders or quotations from reputable suppliers where the Officer can demonstrate sufficient knowledge of the market to be reasonably certain that such an approach would elicit submissions representing Value for Money.
+At least one of these submissions should be from a local supplier where feasible.